See Faringdon Streets for an indexed list of all streets in Faringdon.

 c1910.
 Further down at the middle of Gloucester Street.
 Behind the tree to the left and off photo is now the library.
 The building seen under the tree is Elmside, which was demolished and rebuilt in 1989.
 The larger building further down on the left is what was then Porter’s Corn & Seed Store, later taken over by Langford – see below.

 1953.
 Nearer the bottom of Gloucester Street looking towards the Corn Market, Langford’s (previously Porter’s) Corn Stores, on the left, was originally a barn belonging to a farm with the dairy on the opposite side of the road.
 Seeds, gardening items, pet foods, etc. were sold there.
-It has recently been converted into flats and called Langford House #12-10.
+John Edmonds managed the business and then bought it, but kept the old name.
+Some time after 1995 it was converted into flats and called Langford House #12-10.
 Further down, #8 Gloucester House, the dentist’s surgery at the back, is fronted by trees and bushes.
 It is thought that this was the old farm house of the farm that stood there many years ago.
 Further along is the cinema where once stood some barns and old cottages belonging to the farm.
 Where the first sunblind is protruding is Taylor & Sons (butcher & slaughter house) at #6 Cornmarket then White Bros. (hairdressing establishment and tobacconist) at #7 Cornmarket with the second sunblind.
 At the end of the street can be seen the fishmonger’s shop belonging to Taylor & Sons at #1 Cornmarket.

 Early 1900s.
-Turning around and looking back up the street, on the right is Porter’s Corn & Seed Store, later taken over by Langford.
+Turning around and looking back up the street is a much earlier view from the bottom of Gloucester Street.
+On the right is Frederick Porter’s Corn & Seed Store 1895 to 1915, which by 1931 was taken over by Mr R. Langford.
 The ivy covered house is #8 Gloucester House.
 It is thought that this was the old farm house of the farm that stood there many years ago and previously Cistercian monks had a priory on this site.
-Off photo to the right stood some barns and old cottages belonging to the farm, where later a cinema was built.

 1898.
-At the bottom of Gloucester Street looking towards the Corn Market just past the barns and old cottages mentioned above is the Volunteer Inn on the left and the Corn Exchange on the right.
+Turning around to look at the bottom of Gloucester Street towards the Corn Market with the Volunteer Inn on the left and the Corn Exchange on the right.
 The rest of the photo is in the Corn Market.
-The large building past the inn is #7, which would have been Yeatman’s sweets shop at this time.
+Next to the inn is Taylor & Sons, a butcher & slaughter house at #6 Corn Market.
+The large white building sticking out is #7, which would have been Yeatman’s sweets shop at this time.
 Across the road with the clock and gas lamp at #2 is Counsell Jewellers, which was established in the 1890s.